Last updated on March 19th, 2020 at 03:05 pm

 Tinos is the third largest of the Cyclades islands, after Naxos and Andros.
 It combines pristine beaches with dozens of incredibly picturesque villages, some impressive landscapes and a very rich religious culture.
 We find it really surprising that Tinos isn’t very well known amongst foreign visitors, but we are rather thankful.

 Tinos has been an important religious centre in Greece for several decades.
-The main Orthodox temple in the Chora, Panagia Evangelistria, is particularly rich and impressive.
+The main Orthodox temple in the Chora the Our Lady of Tinos Church (Panagia Evangelistria), is particularly rich and impressive.

 I have never seen as many churches, chapels and shrines anywhere else in Greece, maybe even the world!
 If you drive around Tinos, you will be definitely be impressed too.